Back To Business Management

 Criterion C: Selection and application of tools and theories (4 marks)

-The business management tools and theories are effectively selected and applied with clear relevance to the research question.
+How appropriately business tools and theories are selected and applied.

 Criterion D: Analysis and evaluation (5 marks)